Veluthil/Image-Watermarking-App/README.md

 - Watermark label allows you to provide a text that will be made into a custom watermark that you can modify with all of the stated above options.

-- The "Save as:" label allows you to name your watermarked image, and later save it to the previously hard-coded directory thanks to the "Save" button.
+- The "Save" button allows you to name your watermarked image and save it in the chosen file path - app automatically converts .jpg image file into RGB.

 I want to change this project into an OOP app, to avoid using global variables.